microbit-foundation/makecode-embed/docs/vanilla.md

 ## Embed MakeCode editor

 Use {@link vanilla.MakeCodeFrameDriver | MakeCodeFrameDriver} class to create a driverRef for an iframe element.
+The iframe element src URL can be generated using {@link vanilla.createMakeCodeURL | createMakeCodeURL}.

 ```js
 import {